Goals - Create/Edit

 - Category - From the drop-down menu, select all categories that are appropriate for your goal.
 Categories are used to further define the type of goal you are creating.
 A goal can have multiple categories.
 Categories are defined by system administrators.

-- Success Descriptors - Success descriptors allow you to define how you deem success in relation to the goal.
-Click the Note: The term "Success Descriptors" can be customized by the administrator, so the link may appear differently in your portal.See Goal - Manage Success Descriptors. button to customize the success descriptors for the goal.
+- Success Descriptors - Success descriptors allow you to define how you judge success in relation to the goal.
+Click the Note: The term "Success Descriptors" can be customized by the administrator, so the link may appear differently in your portal.See Goals - Create/Edit - Success Descriptors. button to customize the success descriptors for the goal.

 Task and Targets

 Tasks and targets enable users to break down the different steps needed to accomplish the goal and to make the goal more clear to the user's performance manager.

 To add a task or target to the goal, click the See Goals - Create/Edit - Add Task or Target.button.

 Once tasks and targets are added to a goal, they are displayed in the Tasks and Targets section.

 The Weight field displays the weight that was entered when the task or target was created.
 However, you can continue to update the weight of each task and target until the goal is saved.
 The total weight of all tasks and targets is displayed in the upper-right corner of the Tasks and Targets section.
 When the goal is saved, the total weight must be equal to 100%.

 To edit a task or target, click Actions menu icon to the right of the appropriate task or target and select Edit.